Volunteer With Steadfast

 Group Mentoring

-We provide group mentoring to young ladies in Tampa Bay Girls Academy, a juvenile justice residential program.
+We provide group mentoring to young ladies in the juvenile justice residential programs.
 We bring snacks, an activity, and the love of God.

 1:1 Mentoring